20 Best Personal Websites (Examples) 2026

 Lisa Maltby’s portfolio grid consists of static and animated elements that make viewing and reviewing her works much more exciting (too bad they aren’t clickable).

-Note: Use animated elements to add life to a grid-style portfolio.
+What stands out: Use animated elements to add life to a grid-style portfolio.

 Comments (0)